 2. Do it at the Right Time

-I think that part of the reason why many mommies are unsuccessful with learning how to swaddle a baby is simply because of timing.
+I think that part of the reason why many newborns hate their swaddles is because of timing.
 If you don’t swaddle when your baby is in the right mood, there’s a good chance she’s going to scream and scream.

 Instead, I realized that while I knew how to swaddle a baby, I had no idea how to swaddle my baby.
 Ordinary swaddling techniques wouldn’t fulfill her needs.
 I couldn’t tell you why my daughter likes pushing the envelope (literally), but she does.
 Once I figured how to contain her, she felt secure and content.

 If your baby actively tries to get out of every swaddle you put him in, don’t mistake his natural feistiness for dislike.
 Remember, if you’re dealing with a very young baby, why would he hate something that reminds him of the coziness of the womb?

 ***Note***If you have an older baby, (I’d say after 2 months-ish), then your baby is probably used to the freedom of movement and genuinely hates being swaddled now. ***